RedRoosterFarm/team5926-website/README.md

-# team5926-website-2016
+# team5926-website
 ![alt text][logo]

 [logo]: http://team5926.ddns.net/images/moo.gif "MooBotics"
-This is the code for the new MooBotics Website.
+This is the code for the -- FRC Team 5926 -- 2017 and beyond Website.
 All pages servered to viewers use HTML5, JavaScript and CSS3.
 There is a single php script using AJAX for the contact form.